-This report explains the methodology used to develop Version 3.7 of the REScheck software developed for the 1992, 1993, and 1995 editions of the MEC, and the 1998, 2000, and 2003 editions of the IECC.
-Although some requirements contained in these codes have changed, the methodology used to develop the REScheck software for these five editions is similar.
+This report explains the methodology used to develop Version 4.4.3 of the REScheck software developed for the 1992, 1993, and 1995 editions of the MEC, and the 1998, 2000, 2003, 2006, 2007, 2009, and 2012 editions of the IECC, and the 2006 edition of the International Residential Code (IRC).
+Although some requirements contained in these codes have changed, the methodology used to develop the REScheck software for these editions is similar.
+Beginning with REScheck Version 4.4.0, support for 1992, 1993, and 1995 MEC and the 1998 IECC is no longer included, but those sections remain in this document for reference purposes.

-(a) Pacific Northwest National Laboratory is operated for the U.S. Department of Energy by Battelle under contract DE-AC06-76RLO 1830.
+1 Pacific Northwest National Laboratory is operated for the U.S. Department of Energy by Battelle under contract DE-AC06-76RLO 1830.

-REScheck assists builders in meeting the most complicated part of the code-the building envelope U_0 -, U-, and R-value requirements in Section 502 of the code.
+REScheck assists builders in meeting the most complicated part of the code-the building envelope U_o -, U-, and R-value requirements in Section 502 of the code.
 This document details the calculations and assumptions underlying the treatment of the code requirements in REScheck, with a major emphasis on the building envelope requirements.